 The rotation of the Earth has some benefits as follows:

-- Due to the rotation of the earth, light, and darkness, temperature and humidity change throughout the day.
+- Because of the rotation of the earth, light, and darkness, temperature and humidity change throughout the day.

 - Earth’s rotation also affects the tides in the oceans and seas.